sahandyousefi/Supermarket-Loyalty-ML-Project/README.md

 This will help them to predict the likely profit at the end of the year.

-Task 1
+#Task 1
 Before you fit any models, you will need to make sure the data is clean.
 The table below shows what the data should look like.
 Create a cleaned version of the dataframe.

-You should start with the data in the file "loyalty.csv".
+1- You should start with the data in the file "loyalty.csv".

-Your output should be a dataframe named clean_data.
+2- Your output should be a dataframe named clean_data.

-All column names and values should match the table below.